Top 10 things you must include in your enquiry replies

 Looks better doesn’t it?

 3) Your unique selling point(s)

-You may not even provide extra facilities over your local competition but let them know how you take care of your guests in a way that your neighbours can’t rival.
+You may not even provide extra amenities over your local competition but let them know how you take care of your guests in a way that your neighbours can’t rival.

-Remember that you can’t assume that your enquirer has actually read your full listing description.
-They may well have seen your advert as a result of it being an automated alternative suggestion after they made a previous enquiry.
+Don't assume that your enquirer has actually read your full listing description.
 Remind them about how great your property is.